-MELINDA: I tend to like manga from Comic Zero-Sum, so I’m kinda looking forward to this!
+MJ: I tend to like manga from Comic Zero-Sum, so I’m kinda looking forward to this!

 SEAN: After being delayed for four months, we finally see the final volume of Cross Game (and judging by sales, it may be the last Adachi we see over here for some time.)
 The ending to this manga is terrific, I want to say.
 Don’t miss it.

-MELINDA: I’m behind on this series, but definitely hooked.
+MJ: I’m behind on this series, but definitely hooked.
 I’ll be picking this up!

 MICHELLE: I can’t wait to read the ending of this, though low sales bum me out.
 In the continuing theme of “stuff I have but need to somehow find time to read,” I’m reminded that I’ve got a couple series of his in French.
 One of these days…